-- What we are using here are "standard" command - Several special "forensic" versions exist as well, but these have to be specially prepared (but we have to create statically linked versions anyway!) - These provide more information - They might directly access "deeper" information, e.g. the kernel process lists directly, instead of relying on the "output" of the kernel!
+- What we are using here are "standard" commands - Several special "forensic" versions exist as well, but these have to be specially prepared (but we have to create statically linked versions anyway!) - These provide more information - They might directly access "deeper" information, e.g. the kernel process lists directly, instead of relying on the "output" of the kernel! - They might then require configuration/compilation for this specific system/kernel